+- Revitalization/Redevelopment Plans

+- Stable Communities

+- Community Designations

-Applicants are ineligible to claim points in Revitalization/Redevelopment Plans if claiming points in Stable Communities or Community Designations.
+- Housing Needs Characteristicsare ineligible to claim points in Revitalization/Redevelopment-Plans if claiming points in Stable Communities or Community Designations.

-Applicants may claim points under all the below sections up to 10 points. in A and/or B.
+Applicants may claim points by combining options from all of the below sections.
+However, no more than 10 points from this section will contribute to the overall Application score. -in A and/or B.